Farm Tour Policy Letter

 Should any changes arise between the time of scheduling and the tour date, please email firstname.lastname@example.org OR, in an emergency call the Department of Animal Sciences and Agricultural Education at (559) 278-2971 (please email before calling).
 The tour coordinator will return your call/email as soon as possible.
 Any changes MUST BE CONFIRMED.

-All cancellations must be provided 24 hours in advance or a minimum $15 service charge will be billed to the group and you will be denied visitation rights until the balance is paid.
-If you are aware you will be more than 15 minutes late for your tour, you are asked to call the farm tour coordinator at (408) 607-1155 to inform her.
+All cancellations must be provided 24 hours in advance or a minimum $48.00 service charge will be billed to the group and you will be denied visitation rights until the balance is paid.
+If you are aware you will be more than 15 minutes late for your tour, you are asked to call the farm tour coordinator at (559) 917-1277 to inform them.
 If no call is made, the guide will leave 30 minutes after the start of the tour and the school will incur any charges.

-These policies are to insure an enjoyable, safe, and educational tour.
+These policies are to ensure an enjoyable, safe, and educational tour.

 We look forward to you and your students visiting the animal units at the University Farm and encourage you to contact us at email@example.com should you have any questions or wish to receive further information.

 Farm Tour Coordinator